There are two kinds of COVID-19 tests

 - Diagnostic tests which detect virus and tell you if you have a current infection

 - Antibody tests which might tell you if you had a past infection

-There are two types of diagnostic tests: molecular tests, such as RT-PCR tests, that detect the virus’s genetic material, and antigen tests that detect specific proteins on the surface of the virus.
+There are two types of diagnostic tests: tests, such as RT-PCR tests, that detect the virus’s genetic material, and antigen tests that detect specific proteins on the surface of the virus.
 For more information about testing and to download posters and infographics, visit the FDA or CDC website.